 Update your LinkedIn profile

 Your LinkedIn profile is one of the most powerful representations of who you are as a candidate and employee.
-Recruiters and hiring managers are almost guaranteed to look you up on LinkedIn if they’re considering you for an open role, so make sure your headshot, skills, qualifications, and job experiences are up-to-date.
+Recruiters and hiring managers will almost certainly look you up on LinkedIn if they’re considering you for an open role, so make sure your headshot, skills, qualifications, and job experiences are up-to-date.

-Make sure you’ve switched off the option to share your updates with your network.
-If you’ve rarely touched your profile in the past, it may be suspicious to your employer if you’ve suddenly made changes to every section.
+Tip: Make sure you’ve switched off the option to share your profile updates with your LinkedIn network.
+If you’ve rarely touched your profile in the past, it may be suspicious to your employer if you suddenly made changes to every section.

 Reach out to your professional network